-Frankly, you must practise what you’re learning in the real world.
+Frankly, you must apply what you learn in the conversations you have.

 I remember teaching English to a Russian poet and TV presenter.
 At the time we were practising the intonation of yes/no questions, she was planning to move to the UK.
 She was eager to try out her new knowledge of English intonation patterns on her acquaintances and random native speakers.

 I believe that this student has never backed out of a challenge in her life.
-Therefore, I believe she did put dozens and dozens of yes/no questions to people all over England.
+Therefore, I believe she did put dozens and dozens of yes/no questions to English people up and down the country.

 YES/NO QUESTION INTONATION - EXAMPLES